Few-shot Forgery Detection via Guided Adversarial Interpolation: Acknowledgements

-\begin{IEEEbiography}[{ }]{Huafeng Shi} is currently a computer vision researcher at Sensetime Research institute.
-Previously, he was a computer vision intern researcher in the Face++ detection group from 2018 to 2019.
-Before the start of his master's degree, he once worked as a software engineer at Lenovo Research Institute from 2016 to 2017.His current research interests include deepfake, face anti-spoofing, data poisoning and adversarial attacks.
-He received the bachelor‘s degree in software engineering from Hebei Normal University, in 2015, the master's degree in computer technology from Beijing University of Posts and Telecommunications, Beijing, China, in 2020.
+\textbf{Huafeng Shi} is currently a computer vision researcher at Sensetime Research.
+His current research interests include deepfake, face anti-spoofing and data poisoning.
+He received the bachelor‘s degree in software engineering from Hebei Normal University (2015) and the master's degree in computer technology from Beijing University of Posts and Telecommunications (2020).